stevenlsenior/Getting_and_cleaning_data/ReadMe.md

 3) each type of observational unit forms its own table.
 In this case, all observational units are a subject performing an activity.

-The script assumes that the ‘UCI HAR Dataset’ provided by the course is in the working directory and has been unzipped.
+The script checks whether the ‘UCI HAR Dataset’ provided by the course is in the working directory and has been unzipped.
+If not, it downloads the file and unzips it.

 The dataset can be found here:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip